10 Worst States for Filing Auto Insurance Claims in 2025

 Increase Your Deductibles

-Increasing your deductible after filing a claim is one of the fastest ways to lower your auto insurance premiums.
+Increasing your insurance deductible after filing a claim is one of the fastest ways to lower your auto insurance premiums.
 A higher deductible means you agree to pay more out of pocket if you file another claim, which lowers the insurer’s risk.

 Raising your deductible post-claim can cut premiums fast.
 In particular, bumping it to $1,000 saves 15%–20% annually.